 The statistical model is a distributed lag model applied on daily panel data.
 It is presented in detail in the supplementary material 2.

-In short, the model uses daily counts of confirmed COVID-19 cases across small geographic areas (either regions or cities).
+In short, the model uses daily counts of confirmed COVID-19 cases across small geographic areas (either precise locations, regions, or cities).
 Since infections can only be proportional to the number of people already infected in an area, the model looks at changes in confirmed cases in each area at time t based on the number of confirmed cases on the day before (t-1).
 We use the following transformation: ln⁡(Ci,t)-ln⁡(Ci,t-1), where ln⁡(Ci,t) is the natural logarithm of the total number of confirmed cases of COVID-19 observed in area i on day t.
 We only include daily observations of areas with at least one case confirmed.

-The model also takes into consideration that the incubation period can take up to two weeks.
-Our baseline models focus on average temperature alone.
+The model also takes into account that the incubation period of COVID-19 can take up to two weeks.
+Our baseline model focuses on average temperature.
 We estimate the impacts of the average temperatures of the days before time t.
-The impact of each average temperature is estimated separately for every single day before and on the day when cases are confirmed.
-The overall impact of weather conditions is then aggregated over a 22-day window period.
-We chose 22 days (i.e. 1 day plus 3 weeks) because we know that the incubation period can take up to two weeks, and there could be an extra week before a case is confirmed.
-We however make several robustness checks on the choice of the window period (see supplementary material 2), and effects are relatively stable after 12 days.
+The average temperature impact is estimated separately for every single day leading up to the confirmation of the COVID-19 diagnosis as well as on the day itself.
+The overall impact of weather conditions is then aggregated over a 22-day window period, which aggregates both the coefficient estimates as well as the associated standard error estimates.
+We chose 22 days (i.e. the day of the case-confirmation plus 3 weeks) because we know that the incubation period is generally estimated to last up to two weeks, and to allow for an extra week before the case is confirmed.
+We consider a number of other lag-specifications to test the sensitivity of this choice, but we generally find the estimated effects to be very stable after 12 days (see supplementary material 2).
 The effects estimated by the model can be interpreted as the impact that a 22-day long prior exposure to different weather conditions has on new COVID-19 cases at time t.

-We designed the model to separate the impact of weather conditions from other confounding factors such as sudden changes in policy, behaviour, and healthcare practices.
-To do so, the model includes “country-by-day” fixed effects.
-The statistical model only compares areas to each other if located in the same country, and for impacts that have been recorded on the exact same day.
+We designed the model in a way to separate the impact of weather conditions from other confounding factors such as sudden changes in policy, behaviour, and healthcare practices.
+To do so, we introduce a number of fixed effects to the model.
+Introducing “country-by-day” fixed effects has the effect that the statistical model only compares areas to each other, if they are located in the same country, and for cases that have been recorded on the same day.
 This controls for the fixed differences between countries, as well as for day-to-day changes in country-level policy, virus prevalence and COVID-19 testing.
-We furthermore control for the risk that changes in local climatic conditions from one week to the other could be spuriously correlated with the spread of COVID-19.
-We include area by week fixed effects.
+We furthermore control for the risk that changes in local climatic conditions from one week to the other could be spuriously correlated with the spread of COVID-19 by including “area-by-week” fixed effects.
 These fixed effects also control for the fact that some areas could be reporting more cases (e.g. due to wider testing or advanced medical care system) in a given week.